Quick History Of Stand Up Paddle Boarding

 The Flag was designed by John George Denny and featured a blue field with a white star in the center.

 The number “1776” is gold on each side of the star.
-The Flag has changed slightly since its inception and continues to be one of America’s most famous symbols.
+The Flag has changed slightly since its inception and is one of America’s most famous symbols.

 Read Next – Where Can I SUP: Lake, River, Ocean?